Stryker strengthens a Nationwide Sales Force with Maps and Visual Data

 "We're no longer asking this rep to drive down through one area every single day from a nearby state to serve customers when he already has plenty of customers to serve.
 We're actually improving this person's quality of life," Switzer says.

-With the visualization of important sales data, the use of ArcGIS Maps for Power BI also saves Stryker's regional managers time.
+With the visualization of important sales data, the use of ArcGIS for Power BI also saves Stryker's regional managers time.
 "For the managers who are making the decision, there's definitely a time saving.
 They don't have to go from an Excel worksheet and then go find out where those different accounts are," says Switzer, "or even discuss with the reps which accounts should go to a new territory and which accounts should stay.
 They can just see that it makes sense."

 "We are able to visualize performance and where to place new reps.
 We can also visualize our metrics across the country.
 There are a lot of different instances where we get tremendous value from using this visual data."